Anishax11/skill-opportunity-backend/README.md

 🔧 SkillLens Backend
 ---
-The backend infrastructure powering SkillLens — an AI-driven platform that helps students discover internships and hackathons aligned with their skills.
+Backend services for SkillLens, an AI-powered platform that helps students discover internships and hackathons aligned with their skills.

-This service handles resume analysis, skill matching, and secure API communication, built with Node.js + Express and deployed as serverless functions on Vercel.
+This repository contains the Node.js + Express backend, deployed on Vercel, and responsible for:

+AI-powered resume analysis

+Opportunity processing and skill matching

+Secure API handling

+Firebase Authentication for user identity management

 ---

 🛠 Tech Stack
+---

 | Layer          | Technology              |
 | -------------- | ----------------------- |